baodaiqin/UKG-RE/README.md

 | `ADDR_TX` | address of textual triplets |
 | `ADDR_EMB` | address of pretrained word embeddings (e.g., from the Word2Vec) |

+### To Do:
+- BERT-based UKG-RE
+- Japanese version of UKG-RE